 Instead, I got onto the call to discover that not only had he bought a copy of my book, he’d read it, loved it, and said that his publishing company – Morgan James Publishing – wanted to republish it and distribute it in North America.
 (I think it took me all of five seconds to say, ‘hell yes!’)

-Since then, we’ve also partnered to help a selection of Grammar Factory clients distribute their books internationally, but that’s a story for another day.
+Since then, we also partnered to help a selection of Grammar Factory clients distribute their books internationally, but that’s a story for another day.

-On the initial call with the publishing team, we set the release date for June 13, 2017, and I recently realised that that date is coming up very soon, so it’s time to get my act together!
+On the initial call with the publishing team, we set the release date, and I realized that that date was coming up very soon, so it was time to get my act together.

 The book launch goal